MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 The MAKES grammar file URL reference.
 Defaults to "<MakesPackage>/grammar/makes-default-grammar".

+`--InstanceCount`

+The default number of MAKES API host instances (virtual machines).
+Defaults to 1.

 `--Region`

 The region where the MAKES API host should be deployed to.
 Defaults to "westus"

-`--InstanceCount`

-The default number of MAKES API host instances (virtual machines).
-Defaults to 1.

 `--HostMachineSku`

-The Sku for MAKES API host machines.
+The SKU for MAKES API host machines.
 Check [Azure Virtual Machine Sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes) to get the avaliable options.
 Defaults to "Standard_D14_v2".

 `--HostMachineDataDiskSizeInGb`

 The size of the data disk (Managed Disk:Premium SSD) that the host should have.
 See [Azure Managed Disks](https://azure.microsoft.com/pricing/details/managed-disks/) for detailed pricing information.
 If the size is set to 0, no additional data disk will be attached to the host Virtual Machine and index/grammar data will be stored on the temp drive (D:\\) that comes with the Virtual Machine.
 If the size is great than 0, then we'll add a managed disk with the specified size, intialize as data disk drive (F:\\) and download the index/grammar data to it.
-Note: Using data disk instead of the default attached temp drive on the Virtual Machine may lead to decrease performance due to IOPS differences.
 Defaults to 0.

+ >[!NOTE]
+ > Using data disk instead of the default attached temp drive on the Virtual Machine may lead to decrease performance due to IOPS differences.

 `--WebHostAppSettingsOverride`